-- Sign-in at the school office with a photo ID to receive visitor's badge. - Chaperones must be on a pre-approved list from the teacher. - Chaperones must follow directions given by the teacher. - Teachers will ask for a cell phone number in case there is a need to reach the chaperone for an emergency or to give information during the activity. - Chaperones should refrain from purchasing toys/gifts for the children during the activity. - No student is to be left alone without a chaperone.
-In case a student gets lost/sick please contact the teacher in charge or call the school office to report a lost student. - Chaperones should help maintain school standards of behavior. - Chaperones should refer any disciplinary issues and incidents to the teacher or administrator present. - Chaperones are expected to take all necessary and reasonable precautions to protect schools. - Chaperones MAY NOT take pictures or videos of students other than their own child.
+- Sign-in at the school office with a photo ID to receive a visitor's badge. - Chaperones must be on a pre-approved list from the teacher. - Chaperones must follow directions given by the teacher. - Teachers will ask for a cell phone number in case there is a need to reach the chaperone for an emergency or to give information during the activity. - Chaperones should refrain from purchasing toys/gifts for the children during the activity. - No student is to be left alone without a chaperone.
+In case a student gets lost/sick please contact the teacher in charge or call the school office to report a lost student. - Chaperones should help maintain school standards of behavior. - Chaperones should refer any disciplinary issues and incidents to the teacher or administrator present. - Chaperones are expected to take all necessary and reasonable precautions to protect students. - Chaperones MAY NOT take pictures or videos of students other than their own. - Chaperones should refrain from using their cell phone for personal use during the field trip